Why is cigarette smoke dangerous?

 Does smoking affect non-smokers?

 Yes.
 For every person who smokes, there are two who do not.
 But the non-smoker still breathes in “sidestream” smoke from the burning cigarette tip and “mainstream” smoke that has been inhaled then exhaled by the smoker.
-This is called passive, involuntary, or second-hand smoke, which also exposes the non-smoker to the same dangers and discomforts that a smoker faces.
+This is called passive, involuntary, or second-hand smoke,

 Non-smokers living with smokers have a 35% increased risk of getting lung cancer compared to non-smokers living with fellow non-smokers.
 Smokers' children are more likely to get bronchitis, pneumonia, and other chest infections, especially in their first year of life.
 Chronic cough and phlegm are also more frequent among children of parents who smoke.
 In the workplace, chronic exposure to tobacco smoke reduces airway function to the same degree as smoking one to ten cigarettes a day.